Ronald Lauder: Art

 On November 16, 2001, Lauder opened the Neue Galerie in New York, an art museum dedicated to art from Germany and Austria from the early 20th century.
 It holds one of the best collections of works by Egon Schiele in the world.

 On June 18, 2006, he purchased from Maria Altmann and her family, the painting Portrait of Adele Bloch-Bauer I by Gustav Klimt for $135 million, the highest price ever paid for a painting at that time.
 Lauder called the painting "Our Mona Lisa".
 He reportedly saw Klimt's portrait as a youth in Vienna and had admired it since.
 The painting, a Nazi-looted art piece which had just been restored to Altmann following years of negotiation and litigation with the Austrian government, now forms the centerpiece of the museum's collection.

 Lauder also has the world's largest private collection of medieval and Renaissance armor.

 Lauder has been criticized for failure to resolve a case involving the Museum of Modern Art (MoMA), which in 1997 exhibited some paintings owned by Rudolph Leopold, a Viennese doctor and art collector.
 An investigative article in The New York Times on December 24, 1997 – "A Singular Passion for Amassing Art, One Way or Another" – outlined a case involving Portrait of Wally by Egon Schiele, which was in the MoMA exhibition but was obtained by Leopold soon after the Nazi era.
 The New York County District Attorney (Manhattan) stepped in to help restore the piece to descendants of its original owner, but ownership of the painting is still in contention, nearly ten years later.
 Lauder has been accused of a failure to act on the case, despite being MoMA chairman at the time.

 Lauder is an honorary trustee of the World Monuments Fund, a New York-based non-profit with the mission of protecting endangered cultural heritage sites around the world.

 In 1987, Lauder established the Ronald S. Lauder Foundation, a philanthropic organization that is dedicated to rebuilding Jewish life in Central and Eastern Europe.
 The foundation also supports student exchange programs between New York and various capitals in Central and Eastern Europe.

 In 1998, Lauder co-founded the Alzheimer's Drug Discovery Foundation with his brother, Leonard A. Lauder.
 Its mission it to "rapidly accelerate the discovery of drugs to prevent, treat and cure Alzheimer's disease."
 Ronald continues as the Foundation's co-chairman.

+In 2019, Lauder purchased a majority of the collection of The International Museum of World War II.
+An agreement to keep the museum open while a new home was found was terminated by Lauder.

 In 2020, Lauder gave 91 pieces of arms and armor to the Metropolitan Museum of Art.
-The 91-object gift is the museum's most significant since 1942.
+The 91-object gift is the museum's most significant of arms and armor since 1942.
 To honor the gift, the museum's entire group of Arms and Armor galleries is now named for Lauder.